Aquafina-water-bottle/jp-mining-note/docs/docs/definitions.md

 ---

-# Selecting Dictionaries

-## Primary Definition: Manual Selection
+## Manual Selection
 Sometimes, you may want to override the primary definition, or highlight the definition that makes sense with the context.

 By default, selecting (highlighting) the text **will do nothing**, to prevent any unexpected errors from happening.
-However, the user can set the following {{ YCTO }} to allow selecting text to override the automatic dictionary selection behavior:
+However, the user can set the following {{ YTCO }} to allow selecting text to override the automatic dictionary selection behavior:

 {% raw %}